ACRA's Vision, Mission, Corporate Goals and Values

 Responsibilities of ACRA

-- To administer the Accounting and Corporate Regulatory Authority Act (Cap 2A), the Accountants Act (Cap 2), the Business Names Registration Act (Cap 32), the Companies Act (Cap 50), the Limited Liability Partnerships Act (Cap 163A) and the Limited Partnerships Act 2008 (Act 37 of 2008);
+- To administer the Accounting and Corporate Regulatory Authority Act 2004, the Accountants Act 2004, the Accounting Standards Act 2007, the Business Names Registration Act 2014, the Companies Act 1967, the Limited Liability Partnerships Act 2005, the Limited Partnerships Act 2008 and the Variable Capital Companies Act 2018;

-- To report and make recommendations to, and advise the Government on matters relating to the registration and regulation of business entities, public accountants and corporate service providers; and (ii) the growth and development of the accountancy sector and its related fields in Singapore;
+- To report and make recommendations to, and advise the Government on matters relating to (i) the registration and regulation of business entities, public accountants and corporate service providers; and (ii) the growth and development of the accountancy sector and its related fields in Singapore;

 - To establish and administer a repository of documents and information relating to business entities, public accountants and corporate service providers and to provide access to the public to such documents and information;